From Lived Experience to Public Leadership

 A woman and a small boy standing in shallow water at the beach, smiling and raising their arms.

-His grandmother served as a city clerk in a small California town, and she treated civic participation as a family obligation.
-She brought Teddy to meetings, to hearings, to the rooms where decisions got made.
-What he learned watching her was simple.
-Who leads matters as much as who shows up.
+His grandma served as a city clerk in a small California town, close enough to local government to know exactly how it worked and who it left behind.
+She brought Teddy along to meetings and hearings, treating civic participation as a family obligation.
+Watching her, he learned that who leads matters just as much as who shows up.

 From the Classroom to the Capitol